-1.2 Stability of the Estate and Transfer Tax Laws
+1.5 Stability of the Estate and Transfer Tax Laws

 The state of vulnerability that characterises the Greek economy, which is subject to permanent handicaps, makes it more difficult for business activities to develop, and in many cases exacerbates their economic difficulties.
-The current tax framework, especially given the increased tax rates that have applied to real estate disposals, social security contributions and excise duties since 1 January 2017, deprives individuals and legal entities of economic resources that could be reinvested, and deprives consumers of disposable income that could help to increase trade.
-Despite the weak growth of the Greek economy (1.9% for 2019), house prices increased in 2020 (March 2020 to March 2021) on a weighted average by approximately 3.2%.
+The current tax framework, especially the suspension of VAT and capital gains tax, encourages individuals and legal entities to invest in real estate.
+In correlation with the strong growth of the Greek economy (5.9% for 2022), house prices increased in 2022 on a weighted average by approximately 12%.